Matthew-Beliveau/jekyll-now/_posts/2018-4-4-Keycloak SSSD and FreeIPA.md

 After installing SSSD and D-Bus you need to configure the store.
 To configure your store you need to :
 1. Navigate to the Admin Console
+2. Create a new realm and name it "test_realm"
 2. Select User Federation
 3. Add an SSSD provider